-A comprehensive implementation plan pertaining to all point sources in the region, contributing either directly or indirectly, needs to be done.
+A more comprehensive implementation plan pertaining to all pollution sources in the region, contributing either directly or indirectly, needs to be done.
+An Integrated River Basin Management (IRBM) Plan shall be proposed to be conducted for long-term measure.
 Commitment on the part of the authorities to mitigate these sources is required.
-Otherwise there is very real risk of further degradation of water quality within the navigation channel due to reduction of flushing capacity.
+Otherwise there is very real risk of further degradation of water quality within the navigation channel.